 Review summary: Canon 1Ds Mark III vs Nikon D3

-So what conclusions can be drawn?
-Which of the two cameras – the Canon 1Ds Mark III or the Nikon D3 – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Canon 1Ds Mark III and the Nikon D3?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds Mark III: